Michael-Siena/Memory-And-Mental-Imagery-App/README.md

-Individuals with a condition called aphantasia commonly report poor mental imagery and memory abilities, yet few studies on aphantasia have objectively tested these abilities together in an experiment.
+Individuals with the condition aphantasia commonly report poor mental imagery and memory abilities, yet few studies have objectively tested these abilities together in an experiment despite their subjective complaints.
 Therefore, I built this data collection app to measure how well aphantasics could remember the location and colour of common objects seen within a 3D virtual environment (see figure 1 for overview).
+Critically, I used model-based measures of memory fidelity or _precision__ as well as all-or-none memory accuracy in order to gain detailed insight into the memory representations supporting responses.

   ![Picture1](https://github.com/Michael-Siena/Memory-And-Mental-Imagery-App/assets/49949052/7bfc0fb5-c1e9-4508-9f97-f608407fb65a)